Skip to content

 Benefits include:

-- Shed Insurance at a SMSA discounted rate through our insurance partner, Greenwood Moreland Insurances.
+• Shed Insurance at a SMSA discounted rate through our insurance partner, Greenwood Moreland Insurance.

-These are some of the benefits of becoming paid up members which we have created for you.
+These are just some of the benefits of becoming a paid-up Shed member of the SMSAwhich we have created for you.
 Your annual Shed fee will help us a lot with the costs in providing and posting out our free SMSA Membership pins to hundreds of our new members which we hope you have enjoyed receiving and wear with pride.
 We aim to continue to negotiate even more benefits for you and your Shed as we all grow together on this Shed journey.
 Thanks for your support!

 Yes, they can.
 We know from experience that it will take all of us to support this grassroots movement become successful in our communities for the health and social inclusion of our men.
 Whether you wear your membership pin which starts a conversation and/or start a Shed in your local area, you are all part of its success.
 This joint SMSA membership is not to be confused with the aims and purpose of independent Scottish Men’s Sheds which are a 100% male health initiative.